jersearls/attrition/README.md

 The intentional default redaction of test data and attributes reduces the risk of scraping or accidentally exposing sensitive data.

-Currently Attrition only supports the `data-qa` HTML attribute.
+Currently Attrition only supports the `data-qa` and `data-test` HTML attributes.

 > develop |> attrition |> deploy